Take Action Now

 Additionally, General Mills has spent over a million dollars in the past two years blocking GMO labeling laws.
 In Washington State, General Mills funded the campaign opposing labeling initiative 522 through the Grocery Manufacturers Association (GMA).
 General Mills’ CEO Ken Powell is the vice chair of the GMA, which has been sued for violating campaign finance laws in Washington state by attempting to shield the identities of its donor companies.
 Meanwhile, polls from the New York Times and ABC News show more than 93 percent Americans support the labeling of GMOs.

-GMO Inside (which represents over 200,000 consumers and nonprofit groups) is calling on General Mills to be a true leader in its industry by removing GMOs from Honey Nut Cheerios, and getting third-party verification.
+GMO Inside (which represents over 200,000 consumers and nonprofit groups) is calling on General Mills to be a true leader in its industry by removing GMOs from Honey Nut Cheerios, getting third-party verification, and working to reduce pesticide use.
 By pioneering this change, General Mills can help increase the number of cropland acres converted to less destructive, less risky, and less corporate-dominated non-GMO agriculture.

 “Say Cheerio to Honey Nut GMOs” Campaign Demands